 What Is Trauma-Informed Care?

-Trauma is the response to a disturbing or deeply distressing event that is challenging for an individual to cope.
-It can cause feelings of helplessness, a lack of self-awareness, and the inability to effectively process emotions and experiences.
-Trauma can cause lasting effects on the individual’s physical, mental, behavioral, social, and/or spiritual well-being.
+Trauma is a response to a disturbing event that is challenging to cope with.
+Trauma can cause feelings of helplessness, a lack of self-awareness, and the inability to effectively process emotions and experiences.

 - Childhood neglect

 - Living with a family member with mental health or substance use disorders

 - Sudden separation from a loved one or death

 - Violence in the community, war or terrorism